 My research focuses on sexual violence and sexual consent in the context of higher education.
+I examine the intersection of law, organizations, social movements, and gender.
 In my dissertation, I ask how the politics of sexual violence has changed at one large, public university from 1972 through 2017, focusing on activist strategies, legal changes, and campus policy implementation.
 My other current project investigates how study abroad coordinators perceive and address gendered risk in Germany.

 I also moderate an online group of junior scholars in the social sciences who study sexual violence.
 I encourage graduate students at any stage to contact me to join.